cihub/seelog/README.markdown

 go get -u github.com/cihub/seelog
 ```

-*IMPORTANT*: If you are not using the latest 'tip' version of go, check this [wiki page](https://github.com/cihub/seelog/wiki/Notes-on-'go-get')
+*IMPORTANT*: If you are not using the latest release version of Go, check out this [wiki page](https://github.com/cihub/seelog/wiki/Notes-on-'go-get')

 Documentation
 ---------------